Siddeley 2-seater tourer

 1904, Campbell Shed, On long term display

-Hugh Curling Hunter, a private racing driver, bought Daisy from Ethel Locke King in July 1939 and drove her in the Motor Car Industry's Jubilee Cavalcade through London in July 1946 and in the Fiftieth Anniversary London Brighton Run in November of that year and throughout the 1950s and 1960s.
+Hugh Curling Hunter, a private racing driver, bought Daisy from Ethel Locke King in July 1939.
+Hugh Hunter loved cars and drove in all types of motor events racing at Brooklands, Donnington and Crystal Palace.
+He drove Daisy in the Motor Car Industry's Jubilee Cavalcade through London in July 1946 and in the Fiftieth Anniversary London Brighton Run in November of that year and throughout the 1950s and 1960s.

 In 2017, Daisy was donated to the Museum after being on loan to the museum for many years, and, after a considerable amount of work, was restored to running condition in 2020.